Tips for Home Workouts

 Feels like there’s no room to move?
 That’s because gym equipment can cause a lot of clutter.
-Which is why we’ve put together a how-to guide to help you use every inch of your living space so you can get active every day.
-From pull up bars to small steps, exercise balls or using what’s around you to get active.
+That is why we’ve put together a how-to guide to help you use every inch of your living space so you can get active every day.
 When it comes to squeezing in a home workout there are lots of ways to get active with very little space.
+If you’re looking for tips for home workouts, keep reading:

 Get inspired by your space